North Carolina's 9th congressional district: List of members representing the district

-2018 election
+2018 voter fraud

 In the Republican primary incumbent Robert Pittenger was defeated by former pastor Mark Harris, who had closely challenged him two years earlier.
 Harris won 48.5 percent of the vote to Pittenger's 46.2 percent.

 The New York Times described the election between Harris and Democrat Dan McCready as a "top-tier contest".
 In results on election day, Harris defeated McCready by 905 votes, but on November 27, 2018, the North Carolina State Board of Elections and Ethics Reform declined to certify the election results, citing voting irregularities involving absentee ballots.
 The irregularities in counting and handling of absentee ballots became the subject of a criminal investigation.

 Outlets such as the Associated Press and FiveThirtyEight subsequently retracted calling the race, pending the decision of the state board of elections.
 On December 1, the chair of the state elections board resigned, saying: "The investigation of criminal conduct and absentee voting fraud in the 2018 Republican primary and 2018 general election in congressional district 9 is a matter of vital importance to our democracy", adding that "I will not allow myself to be used as an instrument of distraction in this investigation".

-On November 30, the election board of the district decided to hear evidence about “claims of numerous irregularities and concerted fraudulent activities” at a meeting to be held by December 21.
+On November 30, the election board of the district decided to hear evidence about "claims of numerous irregularities and concerted fraudulent activities" at a meeting to be held by December 21.
 A finding of fraud could have resulted in a new election.